kennyhin/Harry-Potter-Quiz/README.md

         print("You desire the strong and brave.
 You shall marry Harry Potter.") elif dog_question1 == "owl":
         print(
             "You desire the shy and intelligent .
-You love: Neville Longbottom."
+You love: Neville Longbottom.")
-        )
+            #Three questions
     elif dog_question1 == "corgi":
-        food_question = input("Carrots or Mints or Bob ? ")
+        food_question = input("Carrots or Mints or Celery ? ")
         food_question1 = food_question.lower()
         if food_question1 == "carrots":
             print(
                 "You value humor and friendship.
 Your man is: George Weasley.") elif food_question1 == "mints":
             print("You desire fame and fortune.
-Your husband is: Draco Malfoy") elif food_question1 == "bob":
+Your husband is: Draco Malfoy") elif food_question1 == "celery":
-            print("You desire the quirky and fun-loving, Argus Filch.")
+            print("You desire the quirky and fun-loving, Seamus Finnigan.")

 #Boy Questions
 elif opening_question1 == "boy":